Rural Life & Needs

 Honduras is one of the least developed and most economically disparate countries in the Western Hemisphere, with half of Hondurans living below the poverty line.
 An overburdened health system in the region and lack of basic services are among the many reasons that over 200 people per day choose to leave Honduras.
 We are committed to overcoming these challenges and supporting the people of Honduras through our sustainable health and development programs.

-Read our 2023 Rural Needs Assessment
+2024 Rural Needs Assessment

 Click here to read the full report.